astral-sh/ruff/README.md

 #### [`suppress-none-returning`](#suppress-none-returning)

-Whether to suppress `ANN200`-level errors for functions that meet either of the following criteria:
+Whether to suppress `ANN200`-level violations for functions that meet either of the following criteria:

 - Contain no `return` statement.
 - Explicit `return` statement(s) all return `None` (explicitly or